joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 ## Changing Queries Over Time

-Once you have declarative queries, it becomes quickly apparent that they are an ideal way to change the behavior of the application.
+Once you have declarative queries, it becomes quickly apparent they are an ideal way to change the behavior of the application.
 Like Relay, Om Next fully supports query modification.
 However it does so in a manner that does not interfere with global time travel.